fb pixel

 As our Fellows mature as educators, we offer various opportunities to develop their leadership skills, including facilitating sessions and developing meaningful curricula for our seminars.
 Throughout their careers, Fellows are empowered to grow in their profession.
 This takes the form of support for Fellows as they grow in their role within their schools, pursue the National Board Teaching Certificate, support in applying for an administrative role in education, and connections and pathways to position openings at TAF partner schools in different districts!

 Interested in applying?
-Download the Martinez Fellowship Brochure to learn more.
+RSVP for a Martinez Info Session or download the Martinez Fellowship Brochure to learn more.

 Watch: Maestra Jeni and "los gatitos."